Guderian2nd/TrueHistoryAI/AI Rules.md

 # IF

 MyUnitHP is HPHigh
-MyUnit is HPLow
+MyUnitHP is HPLow
-EnemyUnit is HPHigh
+EnemyUnitHP is HPHigh
-EnemyUnit is HPLow
+EnemyUnitHP is HPLow
-EnemyCity is HPHigh
+EnemyCityHP is HPHigh
-EnemyCity is HPLow
+EnemyCityHP is HPLow

 SpotDamage is DamageHigh
 SpotDeal is DealHigh